-Table 10: Aquaculture
+Table 11: Aquaculture

-Water conditions in terms of both water quality and quantity at Fika Patso are such that it does not support aquaculture production at the Dam.
+Water conditions in terms of both water quality and quantity are such that it does not support aquaculture production.

 Initiatives to introduce aquaculture projects at the Dam are not feasible.
-In addition, the existing water quality of the Dam should be maintained to ensure that good quality potable water can be distributed cost effectively, with minimal treatment required, to the end user.
+In addition, the existing water quality of the Dam should be maintained to ensure that good quality potable water can be distributed, with minimal treatment required, to the end user.

 - DWA;

 - DEA;

 - Management authority;

-- MAP Water:
+- MAP Water;

 - DAFF; and

 - DTEA.

-- Aguaculture Policies and Guidelines as stipulated under Section 1.3.2. - South African Water Quality Guidelines.
+- Aquaculture Policies and Guidelines as stipulated under Section 1.3.2. - South African Water Quality Guidelines.